← Back to Motivic MIDI

 Not at all!
 This happens because Motivic MIDI and your DAW look at harmony in two completely different ways:

-- Motivic MIDI understands the "DNA": The app generates chords based on their theoretical function within a scale.
+- Motivic MIDI is built on music theory, in a specific context: The app generates chords based on their theoretical function within a scale.
 It knows you want a Dm9 based on the tonal center you've selected.

 The Two Rules of the Motivic Engine